johnmccabe/brooklyn-minecraft/README.md

 - **deleteBackups**: Deletes the specified backup file, can take a wildcard to delete multiple backups.
 - **regenerateWorlds**: Deletes the current world before regenerating a fresh one.
 - **showLogs**: Shows the last n-lines of the current Cuberite log.
+- **broadcastMessage**: Broadcast a message to everyone on the Minecraft server.

 ## Connecting to the WebAdmin pages